Skip to Page Content

 6.2.5.2 Qualifying experience shall be verified by a United States certified public accountant who at the time of supervision held a valid CPA permit to practice from Delaware or a comparable license from another United States jurisdiction and who supervised the applicant.
 The verification shall be notarized.

-6.2.5.3 Each applicant must submit an affidavit from the applicant’s supervisor for each employer with whom qualifying experience is claimed, setting forth the dates of employment, describing the nature of applicant's duties by area and affirming that the applicant discharged his or her duties in a competent and professional manner.
-The affidavit must be signed by the supervising certified public accountant(s) and notarized and include a statement indicating the jurisdiction of his or her license.
+6.2.5.3 Each applicant must submit an affidavit from the applicant’s supervisor for each employer with whom qualifying experience is claimed, setting forth the dates of employment, describing the nature of applicant's duties by area and affirming that the applicant discharged their duties in a competent and professional manner.
+The affidavit must be signed by the supervising certified public accountant and notarized and include a statement indicating the jurisdiction of their license.

 6.2.5.4 Only experience obtained after the conferring of the degree under which the candidate applies shall be accepted.
-A "year" of qualifying experience shall consist of full or part-time employment that extends over a period of no less than a year and no more than three years and includes no fewer than 2,000 hours of performance of services described in subsection 6.2.5.1.
+A "year" of qualifying experience shall consist of full or part-time employment that extends over a period of no less than a year and no more than 3 years and includes no fewer than 2,000 hours of performance of services described in subsection 6.2.5.1.

 6.2.6 A statement under oath or other verification satisfactory to the Board that the applicant has not engaged in any acts that would be grounds for discipline by the Board.